Living-with-machines/jisc-wrangler/README.md

 4 directories, 1 file
 ```

-`jisc-logs` now contains a log file and a directory continuing the running logs with the date and time the command was ran:
+`jisc-logs` now contains a log file and a directory containing the running logs with the date and time the command was ran:

 ```
 jisc-logs/